Stirring up trouble: Multi-scale mixing measures for steady scalar sources: Introduction

 where the inverse Laplacian is multiplication by $-k^{-2}$ in Fourier space.
 Solving for the steady-state scalar gradient variance in (\ref{glinda}) and noting that $\nabla \theta_{0} = -\kappa^{-1} \nabla^{-1} s$, we conclude that

 This relationship is uniform in the advecting velocity field $\bm{u}(\bm{x},t)$ implying that no clever stirring on any scales can increase the mean scalar gradient variance over its baseline unstirred value.
 In light of this observation we may anticipate that stirring strategies designed to maximize mixing efficiency in the sustained source problem are likely to be different from those employed in the transient decay scenario.
+We remark that this result holds in the absence of boundaries; the~$\kappa\rightarrow 0$ limit could be much more complicated in the presence of boundary layers.

 The variances $\langle |\nabla^{p} \theta_{0}|^2 \rangle$, defined above for $p \in \{-1,0,1\}$, are both dimensional and dimensionally distinct quantities.
 In order to compare them with each other or to compare different physical systems we need sensible nondimensional measures.
 Hence we define the dimensionless {\it multi-scale mixing efficiencies}, denoted ${\cal E}_{p}$ for $p \in \{-1,0,1\}$, via